 How to Use Practice Resources in Your Exam Prep

 How to best use practice resources as you study depends a lot on what kind of practice material you are using.
 I’ll review how to make the most of different types of resources here.

 The best way to use complete practice tests is to do full timed practice-runs for exam day.
 Bring a clock, a timer, and a hefty supply of pencils into a quiet room and have at it!
 A practice-run will help you to feel more comfortable when it’s time to take the exam for real in May.
 If you have access to multiple practice tests, you can even take complete tests at different times in the studying process to see how you’ve improved and what you still need to work on.
 When you do take practice tests, it can be helpful to get someone else to help grade your free-response essays based on the rubric.

+You should aim to take your first full-length practice test around the beginning of your second semester.
 Normally I advise to only use official College Board practice tests for this, but since easily accessible complete official exams for the AP Language and Composition exam are sparse, you may want to supplement with the practice test from College Countdown linked to above.

-Official College Board Practice Free Response and Sample Questions
+Official College Board Practice Free-Response and Sample Questions

 Released free-response questions from past years are best for practicing specifically for the free-response section in a targeted way.
 You can work on the prompt types that you find the most difficult or practice outlining essays in a certain amount of time, or writing all three essays in 120 minutes.

 If you don’t use the Course and Exam Description as a practice test, the multiple choice questions are great targeted practice for the first section of the text.
 It will help you get familiar with the College Board’s question style and work on your rhetorical close-reading.